-In addition to choosing the type of stone, it’s color and inscriptions, an important part of the design process is the finish that is given to the headstone.
-The finish can make a significant impact on how the memorial appears as well as how well it stands up to the elements.
+In addition to choosing the type of stone, it’s color and inscriptions, an important part of the design process is the headstone finishes.
+The headstone finish can make a significant impact on how the memorial appears as well as how well it stands up to the elements.

 Depending on the cemetery and any guidelines they may have, you might have a limited number of finish options.
-However these are the most common that you can choose from:
+However these are the most common headstone finishes that you can choose from:

 Common Headstone Finishes